gitkitAJ/Web-Research-AI-Agent/README.md

 ## Author

-Created by Vardaan Makwana as a personal research automation tool
+Created by Aditi Jaiswal as a personal research automation tool

 ---